lobo-larsen/modal-composer/README.md

 # Modal Composer

-An ultra-modern, dark-themed web application for exploring musical modes and analyzing chord progressions.
-Built for composers, songwriters, and music theory enthusiasts who want powerful tools in a beautiful interface.
+A d web application for exploring musical modes and analyzing chord progressions.
+Built for composers, songwriters, and music theory enthusiasts

 ## Features